cvasseng/timeflies.js/README.md

 This will start an HTTP server serving up the examples-folder on port `3050`.
 Note that you **have to** run this server for the examples to work properly, as they use the "unbuilt" sources - both for the JavaSript, and for the CSS.

-After starting the server as descripted above, go to e.g. `http://127.0.0.1:3050/helloworld.html` in your browser.
+After starting the server as descripted above, go to [http://127.0.0.1:3050/helloworld.html](http://127.0.0.1:3050/helloworld.html) in your browser for a full listing of examples.

 #Usage